 Form 1099-MISC overview

-Form 1099-MISC, Miscellaneous Income, is an information return businesses use to report payments and miscellaneous income.
+Form 1099-MISC, Miscellaneous Information, is an information return businesses use to report payments and miscellaneous payments.

 File Form 1099-MISC for each person you have given the following types of payments in the course of your business during the tax year: